This information explains how having a mutation in the MUTYH gene may affect you and your family.

 What does a MUTYH mutation mean for my blood relatives?

 If you have a mutation in 1 of your MUTYH genes, your biological parents, siblings, and children each have a 50% chance of having the same mutation.
-This means there’s an equal chance they will or won’t have the mutation.
 Your distant family members may also be at risk for having the same mutation.

 If you have 2 mutations in your MUTYH genes, your biological parents and children may have 1 or 2 MUTYH mutations.
 Your siblings may have 1 or 2 MUTYH mutations, or they may not have inherited any MUTYH mutations.